DuskyLunari/DuskyLunari/README.md

 <br>

-A student in a web dev JS formation at [3wa](https://3wa.fr/)🧠 and aiming to work in the future in the field of web development !
+Interested in coding and aiming to work in the future in the field of web development !

 I’m interested in Python & Javascript the most currently.